cds-snc/exploration-documentation/ProcessDocumentation.md

 **3. Exploration**

 The latest iteration, and where we've landed currently is "Exploration".
 We chose this name because we thought it was more reflective of what we're actually doing.
 We are Exploring digital service conditions by adapting to a new environment and providing tailored help.
-In other words meeting partners where **they're** at.
+In other words we're meeting partners where **they're** at.
 Failures are okay when exploring and can bring high value and insights as we document and chart a path to build a larger view of the landscape.
 And even if an Exploration doesn’t lead to a Discovery, there are many useful small discoveries along the way.

 ## What is an Exploration?